hourockets/hourockets.github.io/challenge.md

 The difference between ordinary and extraordinary is a little _extra_.

 ## Submission
-Please notify Micah Kamla via email when your project is available on Github (don't forget the repo link!).
+Please send an email when your project is available on Github (don't forget the repo link!).
 A follow up email will be sent to schedule a time to review your project.

 ## Resources
 - [Game Detail API](/docs/gameDetail)